FAQ: The Covenant on Civil & Political Rights (ICCPR)

 What is the Human Rights Committee?

 The Human Rights Committee was established to monitor the implementation of the ICCPR.
 It is composed of 18 independent experts with recognized competence in the field of human rights.
 Committee members are elected for a term of four years and must be from countries that have ratified the Covenant.
-The current members of the Committee come from: Algeria, Argentina, Costa Rica, Egypt, France, Georgia, Germany, Israel, Japan, Romania, South Africa, Suriname, Switzerland, The Netherlands, Tunisia, the United Kingdom, and the United States.
+As of January 2019, members of the Committee come from: Albania, Canada, Chile, Egypt, France, Germany, Greece, Guyana, Israel, Japan, Latvia, Mauritania, Paraguay, Portugal, Slovenia, South Africa, Tunisia, and Uganda.

 What is the function of the Human Rights Committee?

-The Human Rights Committee meets three times a year for sessions lasting three weeks, normally in March at the United Nations headquarters in New York, and in July and October at the United Nations Office in Geneva, Switzerland.
+The Human Rights Committee meets three times a year for sessions lasting three weeks at the United Nations Office in Geneva, Switzerland.
 Countries that have ratified the ICCPR are obliged to report to the Committee every four years.
-Three to five countries are invited to present their reports at each session.
+Three to five countries are invited to present their reports at each session which is open to the public and is usually live streamed.
 The Committee examines the report and addresses its concerns and recommendations to the country in the form of "concluding observations."
-The Committee also publishes general comments on all treaty bodies, including the CCPR.
+The Committee also publishes general comments which are its interpretation of the content of the treaty’s human rights provisions.

 Has the United States submitted reports about its compliance with the ICCPR?

 Yes.
-On December 30, 2011, the U.S. submitted its 4th periodic report.
-The previous two reports were submitted jointly by the Bush administration in October 2005, as one was seven years overdue.
-The first report was submitted in 1994 under the Clinton administration.
+The U.S. submitted several reports including its initial report in 1994, 2nd and 3rd periodic reports in 2005 and the most recent 4th periodic report was submitted in December 2011.
 While using an inter-agency process, the U.S. Department of State is responsible for drafting the reports and coordinating U.S. government responses and appearance before the Human Rights Committee.
-Typically, the State Department will also bring high level representatives from other governmental agencies to attend the treaty review session.
+Typically, the State Department will also bring high level representatives from other governmental agencies as well as state and local governments to attend the treaty review session.

 What happened at the most recent Human Rights Committee review session?